-The ANS actively promotes the online use of its resources as both open source and Open Access with appropriate citation.
-The collections database and library catalog are available online and have become essential parts of numismatic research, along with major international collaborations such as Online Coins of the Roman Empire, Coinage of the Roman Republic Online, Pella, and Dar al-Kutub.
+The ANS actively promotes the online use of its resources as both open source and open access with appropriate citations.
+The collections database (MANTIS) and library catalog (DONUM) are available online and have become essential parts of numismatic research, along with major international collaborations such as Online Coins of the Roman Empire (OCRE), Coinage of the Roman Republic Online (CRRO), PELLA, and Dar al-Kutub.
 The ANS also provides web hosting to the Nomisma project, a collaborative effort to provide stable digital representations of numismatic concepts and entities.

 - MANTIS: The ANS Collection Database: MANTIS serves as the online home for the ANS's permanent collection.
 Hundreds of thousands of records, related images, and other contextual data are constantly updated while new records are added regularly.